By using this site, you agree to the Privacy Policy and Terms of Use.

 Regulatory response: enforcement on the horizon

-Most high-street health self-test manufacturers either refused or ignored requests to provide reports of studies supporting their claims, raising serious questions about the scientific basis for their marketing.
+Most self-test manufacturers either refused or ignored requests to provide reports of the studies supporting their claims.

 Implications for patients and clinicians

-Yet questions remain about enforcement capacity and timelines.
+Questions remain about enforcement capacity and timelines.
 How quickly will the MHRA review existing products on shelves?
 Will retailers bear responsibility for removing non-compliant tests?
-Will manufacturers have a grace period to submit evidence, or will non-compliance trigger immediate delisting?
 These operational details will determine whether the regulatory intent translates into measurable improvements in patient safety.

 Key takeaways

-• The UK self-test market is projected to reach £660 million by 2030, yet most manufacturers have refused or ignored requests to provide scientific evidence supporting their product claims, according to recent clinical evidence published in The BMJ.
+• The UK self-test market is projected to reach £660 million by 2030, yet most manufacturers have refused or ignored requests to provide scientific evidence supporting their product claims, according to The BMJ investigation.

-• Tests for serious diseases including cancer are being sold on high streets without adequate pre-market validation, creating potential risks for false negatives and delayed diagnosis.
+• Tests for serious diseases including cancer are being sold on high streets, with many found to be unsafe for patients according to The BMJ research.

-• The MHRA is planning stricter enforcement against misleading claims and plans to remove unsafe products, bringing UK standards closer to FDA and EMA practices for regulated diagnostics.
+• The MHRA is planning stricter enforcement against misleading claims in response to The BMJ findings.

 Frequently asked questions